MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 Sales documentation and materials are resources that sales teams use during the [sales process](#sales-process-and-stages).
 They can include the following types of documentation:

-- A **quote** outlines the price and terms for products or services a customer is interested in purchasing.
+- A **quote** outlines the price and terms for products or services that a customer is interested in purchasing.

-- A [**sales order**](#sales-order) details the products or services a customer has agreed to purchase and includes pricing, quantities, and delivery details.
+- A [**sales order**](#sales-order) details the products or services that a customer has agreed to purchase.
+It includes pricing, quantities, and delivery details.

 - **Activities** are the tasks, appointments, phone calls, emails, and other forms of communication and interaction that are part of the sales process.
 They're typically used to track and manage engagement with [leads](#lead), [opportunities](#opportunity), and customers.